codeslayer-787/city_explorer_api/README.md

 02-22-2021 5:30pm - Uploaded the server files and deployed server.

-02-22-2021 - Application now has a fully-functional express server, with a GET route for the location resource.
+02-22-2021 10:09pm Application now displays location and weather.

 ## Credits and Collaborations